booz-allen-hamilton/The-Field-Guide-to-Data-Science/LifeInTheTrenches-LessonsLearned/README.md

 ##Life in the Trenches
 **Navigating Neck Deep in Data**<br>
-We have learned and developed new solutions over the years from properly framing or reframing analytic solutions.
+We have learned and developed new solutions over the years from properly framing or reframing analytic questions.
 In this section, we list a few important topics to Data Science coupled with firsthand experience.

 ### Feature Engineering